 Can I bring an emotional support dog on a plane?

-Emotional support dogs will require an ESA letter from a licensed medical health expert who can allow them on the aircraft.
+Emotional support dogs require an ESA letter from a licensed medical health expert who can allow them on the aircraft.
 However, your ESA must be small enough to fit a carrier beneath the seat.

 How do dogs go to the bathroom on a plane?